TravellerMy Pattaya trip was amazing! Now I just need to get back to Bangkok’s airport.

 Pro-Tips: What to Expect

-- Target BKK Only: These buses only go to Suvarnabhumi (BKK).
-If you’re heading to Don Mueang (DMK), you’ll need to take the free shuttle bus from BKK, which can take an extra 90–120 minutes.
+- Target BKK Only: These buses only go to Suvarnabhumi (BKK).If you’re heading to Don Mueang (DMK), you’ll need to transfer from Suvarnabhumi Airport (BKK), which can add significant travel time depending on traffic and shuttle wait times.

 - Get to the Terminal Early: Since there’s no hotel pickup, you’ll need to catch a songthaew, Bolt, or Grab to get to the station.
 Aim to arrive at least 20–30 minutes before departure.